Minas the Alps of Uruguay

 One of the best views is located between kilometers 163 and 164, on top of the hill Pororo.
 It is worth to enter the grounds of the former hostel, a building that appears to the right of the route.
 The scenery you see from there is of singular beauty and will remain in your memory.

 Five miles later, Route 12 crosses the creek Aigua, which limits Lavalleja departments and Maldonado.
 To continue the circuit, it is necessary to enter the quiet town of Aigua with a population of 2,676 inhabitants only 54 km from Punta Del Este.
 Very near Aigua following a wooded trail surrounded by the vast wildlife and native flora is this true ecological reserve called Caves of Salamanca.
 Enjoy this road trip and enjoy the nature and different scenery.

-Please feel free to contact us anytime when you would like to see Real Estate in the Minas area.
+Please feel free to contact us anytime when you would like to see Real Estate or interesting Drinking water Investments in the Minas area.